HSAkash/Banana-Leaf-Dataset/README.md

 # Demo
-Here is how to run the potato disease program using the following command line.<br>
+Here is how to run the banana disease program using the following command line.<br>
 ```bash
 python banana.py
 ```